oliviaAB/oab-website/content/publication/2020-sismonr-bioinformatics/index.md

 ## Cite us

-> Olivia Angelin-Bonnet, Patrick J Biggs, Samantha Baldwin, Susan Thomson, Matthieu Vignes, sismonr: simulation of in silico multi-omic networks with adjustable ploidy and post-transcriptional regulation in R, *Bioinformatics*, Volume 36, Issue 9, 1 May 2020, Pages 2938–2940, https://doi.org/10.1093/bioinformatics/btaa002
+> Angelin-Bonnet, O., Biggs, P. J., Baldwin, S., Thomson, S., & Vignes, M. (2020). sismonr: simulation of in silico multi-omic networks with adjustable ploidy and post-transcriptional regulation in R. *Bioinformatics*, 36(9), 2938-2940.

 Or with bibtex: